sjproctor/learn-academy-assessments/Week-5-Assessment/interview-questions.md

 ## Looking Ahead: Terms for Next Week

 Research and define the following terms to the best of your ability.
-- RESTful routes
+- RESTful routes - provides structure to define the http verbs and the routes to successfully provide CRUD actions
-- json
+- json - JavaScript Object Notation, collections of key:value pairs
-- API
+- API - Application Programming Interface is a website for computers
-- Endpoints
+- Endpoints - websites have pages while APIs have endpoints
-- Strong params
+- Strong params - a controller method that is called by the post method that limits what is accepted by a user input